mesosphere/dcos-docs-site/pages/1.13/security/ent/ldap/ldap-troubleshooting/index.md

 1. Click **Edit Directory**.

-1. Modify the host name, host IP address, or LDAP port, then save your changes.
+1. Modify the host name, host IP address, or LDAP port.

+1. Click **Save Configuration**.

 # Transport layer security (SSL/TLS) connection errors
 If you attempt to connect to Active Directory and the connection fails because there is a problem communicating with the server using transport layer security (SSL/TLS), you might see the following error message: